stevana/coverage-guided-pbt/README.md

 ## Testing some examples with the prototype

 ## Conclusion and further work

+- Makes more sense for stateful systems than pure functions?
+Or atleast properties that expect a sequence of inputs?

+- Don't rerun all commands for every newly generate command

+  - only reset the system when shrinking

+- Problem of strategy (pick something as basis for progress): coverage, logs, value of memory, helps bootstap the process.
+Generalise to support more?

+- Local maxima?

+- Problem of tactics: picking a good input distributed for the testing problem at hand.
+Make previous input influence the next input?
+  Dependent events, e.g. if one packet gets lost, there's a higher chance that the next packet will be lost as well.

+- Save `(Coverage, Mutation, Frequency, Coverage)` stats?

 - More realistic example, e.g.: leader election, transaction rollback, failover?